About Our Teaching Artists

 Kylie Proudfoot-Payne is a resident of Barbour County and graduate of Davis & Elkins College with a BA in psychology/human services and art education.
-She is a landscape painter and dabbles in a variety of different art mediums.
-Kylie prefers to focus as a teaching artist on the elements of art with a scientific perspective while strengthening the students drawing and perceptual skills.
-She also teaches enviornmental oberservation and enviornmental installation art in The Earth & the Arts Program with ArtsBank.
+She is a landscape painter and dabbles in a variety of different art mediums including conceptual and installation artwork.
+Kylie prefers to focus as a teaching artist on the elements of art with a scientific perspective while strengthening the students drawing and perceptual skills through STEAM programming.
+She also teaches enviornmental observation and enviornmental installation art in The Earth & the Arts Program with ArtsBank.

-Kevin Woodcock is a professional artist, printmaker, and adjunct professor at Davis & Elkins College.
-He is the print shop manager at The Art Medium Company, a local commercial art firm, and has a BA from West Virginia University and an MFA from Louisiana State University.
-In his ArtsBank classes, Kevin introduces high school students to various techniques of printmaking.
-His elementary students learn painting, drawing, and simple print techniques.
-He also teaches watercolor and enviornmental observation in The Earth & the Arts Program with ArtsBank.
+Kevin Woodcock is a professional artist, printmaker, and art professor at Davis & Elkins College.
+He was the print shop manager at The Art Medium Company for many years, a local commercial art firm, and has a BA from West Virginia University and an MFA from Louisiana State University.
+In his ArtsBank classes, Kevin teaches printmaking and watercolor painting through enviornmental observation in The Earth & the Arts Program with ArtsBank.

 Previous TeachING ARTISTs

 - Danielle Cade